 “What’s a pastrami burger?” she asked.

 “A cheeseburger with pastrami on it,” Max laughed.
 “Would you like one?”
-Alta nodded enthusiastically, and Max chuckled, shaking his head as he wrote down her order “Alright, what on the side?
+Alta nodded enthusiastically, and Max chuckled, shaking his head and smiling as he wrote down her order “Alright, what on the side?
 We’ve got tots, fries, and English chips.”